Techtonica/curriculum/javascript/first-js-oop-project.md

 ### Objectives

-- To use the new JS object-oriented programming skills.
+- Use the new JS object-oriented programming skills to create an "Event" class.
+- Write functions on the "Event" class that will:
+   - allow the event host to add tickets with prices and "ticket type" (e.g. regular, VIP, mezzanine, balcony, etc)
+   - allows a user to input a price range they are willing to pay to see what ticket types are available to them
-- To create a few event objects and push them to an array.
+- Create a few event objects
-- Use jQuery to display the list of events to an html page.
+- Push the event objects into an array and use jQuery to display the list of events to an html page.

 ### Specific Things To Teach